mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 1. Click **Add note**.
 2. Select the **Note type** from the drop-down list.
 You can configure the values that appear in the drop-down list in [Settings \> Inventory \> Instance note types](../../settings/settings_inventory/settings_inventory/#settings--inventory--instance-note-types).
 3. Enter a **Note** in the box.
-4. Optional: If you only want the note to be visible to staff with the permission Inventory: View instance records being suppressed for staff, select the **Staff only** checkbox.
+4. Optional: If you only want the note to be visible to staff with the capability UI-Inventory Instance Staff-Suppressed-Records, select the **Staff only** checkbox.
 5. Repeat steps 1-4 as needed.
 The note is saved once you save the instance.

 #### Deleting a note